TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 Alumina ceramic is known as an industrial ceramic with excellent hardness and wear resistance.

-Zirconia ceramic, on the other hand, is known for its toughness—its resistance to cracking and chipping.
+On the other hand, zirconia ceramic is known for its toughness—meaning its resistance to cracking or chipping.

-Typical characteristicsToughness, high fracture toughness, premium-feeling textureHardness, wear resistance, stability, proven industrial track record
+Key featuresToughness, high fracture toughness, premium textureHardness, wear resistance, stability, industrial track record

-Resistance to cracks/chipsTends to be relatively strongHard, but prone to chipping/cracking under impact
+Resistance to Cracks/ChipsRelatively strongHard, but prone to chipping/cracking from impact

-HeftHigher density than alumina, tends to be heavierTends to be lighter than zirconia
+Weight FeelHigher density than alumina; tends to be heavierTends to be lighter than zirconia

-Texture directionDense and smooth; closer to contexts like jewelry, watches, and dental materialsCloser to industrial ceramics; tableware, insulators, wear parts, etc.
+Texture DirectionDense and smooth; similar to jewelry, watches, and dental materialsIndustrial ceramic; similar to tableware, insulators, and wear-resistant parts

-Zirconia ceramic is positioned as a type of fine ceramic whose main component is zirconium oxide.
+Zirconia ceramic is categorized as a type of fine ceramic primarily composed of zirconium oxide.

-It’s generally characterized by high strength and toughness and a smooth texture, and it seems to be used in materials like dental applications, watches, and decorative parts.
+It is generally characterized by high strength, toughness, and a smooth texture, and is used in dental materials, watches, and decorative components.

-We tested Cerakey and TacType using the comparison points below.
+We tested Cerakey and TacType across the following comparison points.

 PricePrice differences between kits